-There are many ways to enjoy opera in Seattle on a budget: 3-4-5 opera subscriptions, rush and standing room tickets, special discounts, live audio broadcasts from the Seattle Opera stage at McCaw Hall, performances in the community, sing-alongs, family programs, and special events.
+There are many ways to enjoy opera in Seattle on a budget: partial subscriptions, rush and standing room tickets, live audio broadcasts from the Seattle Opera stage at McCaw Hall, community performances, sing-alongs, family programs, special discounts, and special events.
 Some events are free and everyone is welcome.
 Find details of the current season and these various listening—and saving—opportunities below.

 Love our cheap ideas?
 Get our FREE email newsletters.